 It’s hard to find an industry that doesn’t rely on technology.
 This is why Computer Network Support Technicians need to be able to solve issues promptly because without these systems many organizations would come to a complete halt.

-You’ll need to have varied knowledge and according to Payscale you’ll need a certificate in networking to deal with the local area networks (LAN), wide area networks (WAN), and cloud-based systems that will be your responsibility to maintain.
+You’ll need to have a varied knowledge of technology and, according to Payscale, you’ll need a certificate in networking to deal with the local area networks (LAN), wide area networks (WAN), and cloud-based systems that will be your responsibility to maintain.